gulangurman/PlacesAPI_InMemory/README.md

 # PlacesAPI_InMemory
-Developing an API using .NET 5 and Entity Framework Core 5
+DDeveloping a REST API using .NET 5 and Entity Framework Core 5 with an in-memory database.

 Related article:
 https://www.pinkhatapps.com/ef-core-5-ile-api-yazimi